Four ways to get ahead of ear rots and mycotoxins

 CPN-2013

-Ear rots and moldy grain have been observed in harvested grain, corn for silage, and corn that has yet to be harvested across the U.S. and Canada.
-Ear rots are some of the most important diseases to look for because they decrease yield and grain quality and several produce mycotoxins.
-Mycotoxins are nonliving toxin compounds produced by these fungi during infection and colonization.
-These chemical compounds contaminate grain, making it difficult or impossible to sell or use as livestock feed in the current marketing system.
-This article will review the most important things to understand about ear rots and mycotoxins and how to minimize their impact in harvested grain.
+Ear rots and moldy grain are annual concerns in the U.S. and Canada in both harvested grain and corn for silage.
+Ear rots are some of the most important diseases to look for because they not only decrease yield and grain quality, but several can also produce mycotoxins.
+Mycotoxins are nonliving toxic compounds produced by ear rot fungi during infection and colonization.
+Mycotoxins contaminate grain, making it difficult or impossible to sell or use as livestock feed This article summarizes the most important things about ear rots and mycotoxins and how to minimize their impact in harvested grain and silage.

 1. What ear rots should I look for?